ringsce/kayte-lang/README.md

     }
 }

+🌐 HTTP Server
+Implemented: A new command-line flag --http has been added to start a simple HTTP server.
+This feature allows Kayte Lang to serve web content, opening up possibilities for web-based applications.

 ⚙️ JVM Interoperability (JNI) Test ✅
 Implemented and Tested: A crucial step toward wider platform adoption is the ability to run Kayte bytecode on the JVM.
 The JNI bridge is fully functional.